 In addition, leaders with higher emotional intelligence tend to have happier employees who then stay longer, reducing the costs of attrition, and try harder, increasing productivity.
-An article at Forbes cites examples of salespeople with higher emotional intelligence significantly outperforming other salespeople, and states that in a study of 515 executives, emotional intelligence was a higher predictor of success than experience or IQ.
+An article from SuperOffice cites examples of salespeople with higher emotional intelligence significantly outperforming other salespeople and states that in a study of 515 executives, emotional intelligence was a higher predictor of success than experience or IQ.

 Companies that are hiring want to make sure they choose job candidates who will mesh well with existing teams.
-As a result, about 20 percent of organizations are now testing for emotional intelligence as part of their hiring processes.
+As a result, about 71 percent of organizations are now valuing emotional intelligence in an employee over IQ.
 Even the smartest person needs good people skills to succeed these days.
 A high IQ alone is no longer enough.

 A high IQ is also something we tend to be born with while emotional intelligence is something we can work to improve.
 To a large degree, our emotional intelligence starts in childhood with how we’re raised, but as adults, we can take steps to get emotionally “smarter.”
 Justin Bariso, author of EQ, Applied: A Real-World Approach to Emotional Intelligence, offers seven ways to improve emotional intelligence in an article written for Inc:

 - Reflect on your emotions.
 This is where self-awareness begins.
 To grow in emotional intelligence, think about your own emotions and how you typically react to negative situations, whether they involve a co-worker, family member or stranger.
 When you’re more aware of your emotions and typical reactions, you can start to control them.